 Overview of event processing

-Events are records of activity in log files and machine data.
-They are primarily what Splunk Enterprise indexes.
+Events are records of activity that reside in log files and machine data.
+They are primarily what Splunk software indexes.
 Events provide information about the systems that produce the machine data.
 The term event data refers to the contents of a Splunk index.

 Here is a sample event: